sebastianmonzel/webfiles-framework-php/README.md

 ### What is webfiles framework for?
-The webfiles framework manages access to database system (creates tables on the fly and read/write data in database) and to file system (read and write files).
+The webfiles framework generalizes data access to database system, to file system and also accessing data on the remote site.
 Through an webfile definition and the standarized api you can access the different systems in the same way.
-Remote datastores enable you to access locally defined datastores via HTTP.

 ### First Steps